phetsims/function-builder/doc/equation-formats.md

 **Notes**

-Square brackets '[ ]' shown in the examples will not be rendered.
-They are used to indicate a numerator in this specification.

-The forward slash '/' shown in the examples will be rendered as a horizontal line separating numerator and denominator.

 The "helpful" format was arrived at via consensus at design meetings.
 It is PhET-specific, and does not correspond to a standard mathematical format.
 The intent is to create a clear association with the functions that are in the builder, and provide a "bridge" to the slope-intercept format.
 The term "helpful" is (thankfully) never shown to the sim user.

+The "slope-intercept" format is the standard `y = mx + b` format, where `m = rise/run` and `b` is the y intercept.

 Cards show the right-hand side of the slope-intercept equation.
 Eg, if the slope-intercept form is "y = 2x + 2", then the "x" card in the input carousel will show "2x + 2" in the output carousel.

+Square brackets '[ ]' shown in the examples will not be rendered.
+They are used to indicate a numerator in this specification.

+The forward slash '/' shown in the examples will be rendered as a horizontal line separating numerator and denominator.

 **Examples**